-Option Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment/settin g to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for excluding CAP commentary Enhance and strengthen existing structures Erosion Adding material to existing structures to increase the level of protection (from both overtopping inundation and erosion).
-Short term.
-Could be a medium-long term option following the construction of a new protection structure in an earlier epoch.
-Existing structures that are adaptable and can still be utilized, where there is space for increased structure footprint.
+Opti on Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment /setting to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for excluding CAP commentary for excluding Enhance Enhance and strengthen existing structures Erosion Adding material to existing structures to increase the level of protection (from both overtopping inundation and erosion).
+Short term Existing structures that are adaptable and can still be utilized.
 Can be low cost Can be easier to consent than replacement/new protection.
 May not have certainty in the asset's performance Difficult to meet design requirements of material size and shape to provide necessary level of protection.
 Long term durability of existing structures not addressed.
 May not address other issues (e.g. access, aesthetics).
-Limited ability to be adapted in the future to provide for sea level rise. • Enhance existing inundation protection Inundation Increase existing stop banks to provide greater protection from storm surge inundation.
+Limited ability to be adapted in the future to provide for sea level rise. • • Enhance existing inundation protection Inundat ion Increase existing stop banks to provide greater protection from storm surge inundation.
 Incorporate SLR and higher intensity events into the design of stormwater management when it is being upgraded.
 Short to medium term.
-Coastal/fluvial environments.
-Can be designed or adapted for longer term protection with future sea level rise Stopbanks/bunds can be grassed over and planted to look more natural along the banks edge.
-Utilises existing structures so could be lower cost relative to building new stopbanks.
-Depending on how extensive stopbank network is, it could be an expensive exercise due to the length required.
-May cause some backing up of the river/lagoon water levels, which may divert the flooding further upstream.
-If stopbanks are overtopped water can be trapped with no pathway back to the sea/river. • • Enhance Access steps and ramps Erosion/ Inundation Structures that provide pedestrian and/or small boat access to the coast.
+Coastal/fluvia l environments Can be designed or adapted for longer term protection with future sea level rise Stopbanks/bunds can be grassed over and planted to look more natural along the banks edge.
+Utilises existing structures so could be lower cost relative to Depending on how extensive stopbank network is, it could be an expensive exercise due to the length required.
+May cause some backing up of the river/lagoon water levels, which may divert the flooding further upstream. • •

+Opti on Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment /setting to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for excluding CAP commentary for excluding building new stopbanks.
+If stopbanks are overtopped water can be trapped with no pathway back to the sea/river.
+Access steps and ramps Erosion / Inundat ion Structures that provide pedestrian and/or small boat access to the coast.
 Short to medium term Anywhere where access is required to the coast Allowing for access to the coast (NZCPS alignment) Way to encourage pedestrians to use access, rather than to walk across dunes and ruin vegetation.
-Providing safe access to ensure pedestrians do not need to climb down or over hard structures.
-Dune and wetland enhancement/r esilience Erosion/ Inundation Dune enhancement by building wind trap fences on the seaward side of an existing dune to trap sand and promote dune growth, vegetation planting to stabilise dunes, and/or making artificial dunes.
-Wetland enhancement by managing coastal wetlands and riparian planting.
+Providing safe access to ensure pedestrians do not need to climb down or over hard structures. • Dune and wetland enhancem ent/resilie nce Erosion / Inundat ion Dune enhancement by building wind trap fences on the seaward side of an existing dune to trap sand and promote dune growth, vegetation planting to stabilise dunes, and/or making artificial dunes.
 Pest control, weed control and continued maintenance of plantings.
 Short to medium term, depending on the level of hazard.
-Dune and wetland environments with good sediment supply, with land area behind the beach suitable for planting and enhancement.
-Promotes vegetation planting to stabilise the dunes/wetland and dune/wetland growth.
-Enhances the dune/wetland ecosystem Natural beach is a good aesthetic outcome.
-Low-cost option Will increase longevity of the dune/wetland.
+Dune environments with good sediment supply, with land area behind the beach suitable for planting and enhancement Promotes vegetation planting to stabilise the dunes and dune growth.
+Enhances the dune ecosystem Natural beach is a good aesthetic outcome.
+Low-cost option Will increase longevity of the dune.
 Limited consenting required.
-Depending on local conditions, it may not be an effective long-term (100 year) solution against sea level rise, particularly on narrow beaches with limited capacity for retreat behind the dune.
-The shoreline in PAA is predominantly structured, and therefore no real opportunity for enhancement of dunes or wetlands, except at the Ames Street Reserve, where there is approximately 300m of unprotected shoreline and a small existing patch of existing duneland.
-The only infrastructure directly landward of the reserve is SH59 which is setback 100m from the coast.
-This option would not be a fundamental way to protect the properties and infrastructure within the wider PAA, however would be applicable to
+Depending on local conditions, it may not be an effective long-term (100 year) solution against sea level rise, particularly on narrow beaches with limited capacity for retreat behind the dune. • •